 A shared vision for PACE Schools

-We engage and challenge all learners through an inspiring, relevant and ever-evolving curriculum.
-Through a rich and varied range of opportunities, we empower children to become resilient, reflective learners, equipped with the knowledge, skills and motivation to enable them to become the best they can be as young people and adults.
+We engage and inspire all learners through an ambitious and ever-evolving curriculum, underpinned by our core threads.
+Through a rich and inclusive range of opportunities, we empower children to become resilient and reflective learners.
+We equip them with the knowledge, skills and motivation to enable them to make a positive contribution to the world.

 All subjects and topics taught, encompass elements of our curriculum ‘core threads’: